Courses & Curriculum

 Artist, Seitu Jones, talks to Medicine and the Arts students about his public art installation

-CFAM believes in the importance of incorporating the arts into both undergraduate and graduate medical education.
-We offer formal educational opportunities and are excited to expand our offerings in the future.
-In addition, we continue to partner with the Medical School curriculum team to explore additional ways to integrate the arts into the curriculum.
+CFAM believes in the importance of incorporating the arts and humanities into medical education.
+We offer several elective opportunities for medical students in their third and fourth years, exploring everything from film and visual arts to reflective writing and historical health humanities.
+Beyond these electives, we continue to partner with the Medical School curriculum team to find new ways to integrate the arts into the curriculum.

 Becoming a Doctor